-How comedians bounce back after bombing
+How to bounce back after bombing: learn from comedians

 Have you heard this quote from Ira Glass?